The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

 How to Stir Fry in Batches

 Since proteins and vegetables have different cooking times, cook them separately.
 Sort out your proteins (beef, chicken, seafood) and veggies into half-pound portions.
-Once your wok has reached the 'hotness level' as described earlier, pour in the cooking oil.
+Once your wok has reached the 'hotness level' as described earlier, pour in the cooking oil and begin cooking.
 Stir fry the portions one at a time letting them sears before setting them aside.

 Wipe your wok with a paper towel and bring it to high heat just like before.
 Then cook the next portions, and so on.